chop-dbhi/harvest-site/_posts/2014-02-23-custom-controls-in-cilantro.md

 ### Built-in Controls

 Most data types have a common way to be represented in a query interface.
-Shown above, continous numerical requires an operator and lower and upper bound inputs.
+Shown above, continuous numerical data requires an operator and lower and/or upper bound inputs.
 Categorical data is typically represented as a set of choices that can be selected.
-A search box if generally most fitting for free-text data.
+A search box is generally most fitting for free-text data.

 For this reason, Cilantro comes with a set of built-in controls for each major _logical_ data type.
 They currently include: